 Acquire Upper Management Support

-In the same vein, similar scenarios are:
+In the same vein, similar scenarios may include:

 - The safety manager leaves the company, taking the SMS data on his laptop;

 - Quantitative approach: always implement documentation by deadlines, even if actual performance isn’t quite there yet (i.e., documentation is a bit higher priority than culture);